 - Download the latest version of Chrome from its official website.

-If you have any question or suggestion, please feel free to leave a comment below.
+If you have any questions or suggestions, please feel free to comment below.